Hegseth and Caine visit Puerto Rico as US steps up military operations in the Caribbean

 Tensions escalating

 On Sept.
-2, Trump announced that the U.S. carried out a strike in the southern Caribbean against a vessel that had departed Venezuela and was suspected of carrying drugs.
-Eleven people were killed in the rare U.S. military operation in the Caribbean, with the president saying the vessel was operated by the Venezuelan gang, Tren de Aragua.
+2, Trump announced that the U.S. carried out a strike in the southern Caribbean against a vessel that had left Venezuela and was suspected of carrying drugs.
+Eleven people were killed in the rare U.S. military operation in the Caribbean, with the president saying the vessel was operated by the Venezuelan gang Tren de Aragua.

-While the prime minister of Trinidad and Tobago praised the strike and said the U.S. should kill all drug traffickers “violently,” reaction from other Caribbean leaders was more subdued.
+While the prime minister of Trinidad and Tobago praised the strike and said the U.S. should kill all drug traffickers “violently,” reaction from other Caribbean leaders has been more subdued.

-Barbadian Foreign Minister Kerrie Symmonds recently told The Associated Press that members of Caricom, a regional trade bloc, sent a letter to U.S. Secretary of State Marco Rubio asking for an open line of communication on developments, saying they want to avoid being surprised by any U.S. moves against Venezuela.
+Barbadian Foreign Minister Kerrie Symmonds recently told The Associated Press that members of Caricom, a regional trade bloc, sent a letter to U.S. Secretary of State Marco Rubio asking for an open line of communication on developments.
+He said they want to avoid being surprised by any U.S. moves against Venezuela.

-Meanwhile, Maduro on Friday vowed to defend Venezuela’s sovereignty and urged Trump to engage in dialogue to avoid conflict.
+Meanwhile, Venezuela’s government on Monday insisted that the U.S. is falsely accusing it of playing a crucial role in the global drug trade.
+Vice President Delcy Rodríguez told reporters the U.S. government should redirect its recently deployed maritime force to the Pacific, where fast boats and container ships have long carried Colombian cocaine.

+“Those ships that are trying to intimidate Venezuela today should be there in the Pacific if they truly wanted to fight and prevent cocaine from reaching the United States of America,” she said.
+“They have a GPS location problem.
+They’re where they shouldn’t be.
+They need to calibrate their GPS.”

 ‘No to War’

-The April 1999 death of civilian security guard David Sanes Rodríguez then sparked large protests that eventually led to the U.S. military leaving the island.
-Rodríguez was killed after two 500-pound bombs were dropped near him as part of a training mission in Vieques.
+The April 1999 death of civilian security guard David Sanes Rodríguez sparked large protests at the time, eventually leading to the U.S. military leaving the island.
+Rodríguez was killed after two 500-pound (226-kilogram) bombs were dropped near him as part of a training mission in Vieques.

-On Sunday, dozens of people gathered at the National Guard base in Carolina to decry the increase in U.S. military on the island.
+On Sunday, dozens of people gathered at the National Guard base in Carolina to decry the heightened U.S. military presence on the island.

 They held signs that said, “No to War” and “No to military bases in P.R.”